ppdp2024/ppdp2024.github.io/README.md

 PPDP 2024 Call For Papers
 =========================

-The 25th International Symposium on
+The 26th International Symposium on
-Principles and Practice of Declarative Programming, [PPDP 2024]
+Principles and Practice of Declarative Programming, PPDP 2024

-Co-located with FM'24,
-held 9-11 September 2024 at the Politecnico di Milano,  Italy.
+Co-located with FM 2024, held 9-11 September 2024 at the Politecnico di Milano, Italy.

-Abstract deadline: 06 May; paper deadline: 13 May.
+**Abstract deadline: 06 May; paper deadline: 13 May.**

 Scope
 -----